teamdigitale/daf-drone-setup/drone-pipeline/README.md

 We will configure build & deploy with [this](https://github.com/teamdigitale/daf-models/tree/master/outbox-classification/web-api) repository, using the [test deployment file](https://github.com/teamdigitale/daf-models/blob/master/outbox-classification/web-api/kube-deploy-test.yml).
 The service is reachable within the test VPN @ http://ml-api.daf.teamdigitale.test/.

 [Pipeline](build/.drone.yml)

+The pipeline relies on two secrets, `docker_username` and `docker_password`, which contain Nexus' username and password.
+They can either be created from Drone's web UI (repo_name -> secrets) or from Drone CLI.